Rose and Chuck - 2018 photo.

 The website is large - as of March, 2020, there's over 1200 webpages.

 My family lives in Indiana, about an hour from Chicago.
 Daughter Laura graduated from Purdue and works for an advertising agency in Chicago.
 Son Craig is an Army veteran, graduated from St. Joseph's College in Indiana, manages a local airport, and has two children, Ethan and Lilly.
 Son Mike graduated from Purdue, is the manager at a local steel supplier, and he and wife Claudia have two children, Isabella and Gabe.
 Mike and Claudia are prolific runners, and both have completed Chicago Marathons.

 Some folks have asked for background and details on the Old Corral website.

-This is a non-profit, non-commercial fansite, with nothing for sale and no profit in mind.
-The Old Corral is NOT an online business or 'store' --- we don't sell videos, posters, lobby cards or photos.
-There are no banner advertisements or link exchange ads, nor are we part of any money-making 'associates' or 'referral' programs with click-thru icons that take you to other websites to purchase books, CDs, videos, etc. In other words, no remuneration of any kind is received in connection with the operation of this site.
+Boilerplate: this is a non-profit, non-commercial fansite, with nothing for sale, and no revenues or profit.
+The Old Corral is NOT an online business or 'store' - we don't sell videos, posters, lobby cards or photos.
+There are no banner advertisements or link exchange ads, nor are we part of any money-making 'associates' or 'referral' programs with click-thru ads or icons that take you to other websites to purchase books, CDs, videos, etc. In other words, no remuneration of any kind is received in connection with the operation of this site.
 No one underwrites the website costs.
 And no donations are required or requested.
 Annual costs for the website and domain name amounts to several hundred dollars a year - and that's my fair share toward "remembering the B-western".